prosyslab/DAFL-artifact/README.md

 │
 ├─ Dockerfile                    <- Docker file used to build the Docker image │
-├─ sa_overhead.csv               <- Static analysis overheads for each tool.
+├─ sa_overhead.csv               <- Static analysis overheads for each tool
 │
-└─ requirements.txt              <- Python requirements for the scripts.
+└─ requirements.txt              <- Python requirements for the scripts
 ```